Debt collectors have the right to contact you, but they do not have the right to threaten, harass or deceive you.

 If you wish to notify the credit-reporting agencies that you dispute the debt, request a copy of your credit report and follow the procedures for disputing reported information.
 You are entitled to one free credit report per year from each credit-reporting agency under federal law, and two free credit reports per year from each credit-reporting agency under Georgia law.
-To receive this free report, you must go to a single central source, AnnualCreditReport.com (where you can view an online copy), or call the central request line, 877-322-8228.
-If you prefer, you may also go to the Federal Trade Commission (FTC) web site and print out an Annual Credit Report Request Form, to be completed and mailed to this address:
+To receive this free report, you must go to a single central source, AnnualCreditReport.com (where you can view an online copy), or call the central request line at 877-322-8228.

 How can I file a complaint against a debt collector?